Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Yes, you can feed them squash.
 Squash comes in lots of variety and is hard on the outer side.
 Cut them into two pieces.
 They can also eat squash seeds.
 Squash is a healthy chicken treat for them.

 Keep them away from your chickens.
-The pits and skins of avocados contain persin, which is poisonous to chickens.
+The pits and skins of avocados contain persin, poisonous to chickens.
 Chickens can eat only the flesh parts of an avocado.

 Citrus fruits